Baldwin Hills Crenshaw Plaza: Major expansion

-Renamed Baldwin Hills Crenshaw Plaza, the new indoor shopping complex opened its doors to the public with a grand opening ceremony in November 1989 by Los Angeles mayor Tom Bradley who wanted to see a major shopping center in the neighborhood.
+Renamed "Baldwin Hills Crenshaw Plaza", the new indoor shopping mall complex opened its doors to the public with a grand opening ceremony in November 1989 by Los Angeles mayor Tom Bradley who wanted to see a major shopping center in the neighborhood.
+A Lucky's supermarket opened in 1992, replacing the original Vons.
+The original May Company building was converted into a Robinsons-May in 1993.
 With his encouragement to link the stores into an indoor mall, the mall's size increased to 870,000 sqft.

-The shopping complex had undergone a massive renovation that started in mid-1986.
-Much of the original building was demolished.
-A two-level, enclosed regional shopping mall structure was built in its place and included a new Sears as the third anchor.
-The Broadway and May Company anchor stores were connected with a covered pedestrian bridge over Santa Barbara Avenue.
-The original May Company building became Robinsons-May in 1993.

-On July 12, 1995, the first Magic Johnson Theatres opened as a 15-screen cinema complex.
+On July 12, 1995, the Magic Johnson Crenshaw 15 opened.
+The 15-screen cinema complex was the first multiplex theatre to be opened for the chain.
 The grand opening featured many well-known celebrity guest such as then Los Angeles Mayor Richard Riordan and others.
+The theatre also included a new two-level parking garage.
 The mall contains an additional 115 new retail and specialty shops on over 40 acre of land which is located in one of the most densely populated and busiest areas in the United States.
-The original Broadway building became a Macy's in 1996 which closed 3 years later and became a three-story Walmart store in 2001.
-Lucky's supermarket became an Albertsons in mid-1999 after being purchased by the grocer.
+The Lucky's supermarket, which opened in 1992, became an Albertsons supermarket in mid-1999 after being purchased by the grocer.
+The original Broadway building became a Macy's in 1996, which closed 3 years later and became a three-story Walmart superstore in 2003.